 Mouth-filling, rich, refreshing.
 An intense pleasure, whether refreshingly light or richly complex.

-- With the first serious plantings only appearing in the early 1990s, Pinot Gris has enjoyed a dramatic rise to fame and is now the third most popular white variety.
+Breaking on to the New Zealand scene in the early 1990s, Pinot Gris has enjoyed a dramatic rise to fame and is now our third most popular white variety.